solliancenet/Databricks-Labs/README.md

 AdventureWorks has asked for the ability to extend their product recommendations feature, integrating the trained Alternating Least Squares (ALS) recommendation model to make predictions against streaming weblog data.

-In this lab, you will upload and run a Java .jar application to add sample weblog data into a Kafka topic, and use the same application to view the data added.
-You will then create a simple Kafka producer using Spark to add a few more records to the topic.
-Next, you will use Spark Structured Streaming to query the data, and run the streamed data against the ALS recommendation model, getting product recommendations for a given user.
+In this lab, you will use Spark Structured Streaming to query the data, and run the streamed data against the ALS recommendation model, getting product recommendations for a given user.

 ## Cleanup